Medical negligence

 For further information about No Win No Fee agreements, read our medical negligence fees page.

-Why should I choose Slater and Gordon?
+Why should I choose Slater and Gordon's NHS negligence solicitors?

-Crucially, our solicitors know the importance of supporting you and your family through this most difficult time.
+At Slater and Gordon, our expert NHS negligence lawyers are among the best in the country, with a proven track record of handling complex clinical cases.
+Our NHS solicitors know the importance of supporting you and your family through this most difficult time.
 We understand your needs and the challenges you face and are dedicated to fighting for your rights.

 Call us now on: 0330 041 5869